TheAntiSnipe/genshin-db-personal/README.md

 ### Getting the snap file

 I've also made snap installations for both the colorless and colored distributions!
-The colored one is up in the snap store!
+The colored one is up in the snap store: https://snapcraft.io/genshin-resource-calc

-<iframe src="https://snapcraft.io/genshin-resource-calc/embedded?button=black" frameborder="0" width="100%" height="300px" style="border: 1px solid #CCC; border-radius: 2px;"></iframe>

 If you wish to set up the colored distribution on your own,